Angels (Robbie Williams song): Live performances

 In 2009, Williams performed "Angels" at the final of the sixth series of The X Factor with Olly Murs.
-On 14 June 2018, Williams performed "Angels" with Russian soprano Aida Garifullina at the 2018 FIFA World Cup opening ceremony held at the Luzhniki Stadium in Moscow, Russia.
-On 23 June 2018, Williams performed the song as a special guest at American singer-songwriter Taylor Swift's Reputation Stadium Tour concert at Wembley Stadium in London.
+On 14 June 2018, Williams performed "Angels" with the Russian soprano Aida Garifullina at the 2018 FIFA World Cup opening ceremony held at the Luzhniki Stadium in Moscow, Russia.
+On 23 June 2018, Williams performed "Angels" with the American singer Taylor Swift at Wembley Stadium, London, during her Reputation Stadium Tour.